What you should know

 Which court you sue in

-Two courts deal with family law in BC, Provincial Court (also called Family Court) and Supreme Court.
+Two courts deal with family law in BC: Provincial Court and Supreme Court.
 But only Supreme Court can make divorce orders under the Divorce Act.
-If you want a divorce, you must sue in Supreme Court.
+So that’s where you must start a court action if you want a divorce.

 Collusion or connivance

-If you try to deceive the court, the court will not grant a divorce.
+If you try to trick the court, the court won’t grant a divorce.
 Collusion is when spouses plan to lie to the court to get a divorce order.
-It can be either in an affidavit or through testimony.
-For example, if a couple agree they will lie about the date of separation in order to speed up the divorce.
+This can happen either in an affidavit or by way of oral statements made in court.
+An example is when a couple agrees they will lie about the date of separation to speed up the divorce.

-Forgiving your spouse’s conduct may prevent a divorce from being granted.
+Forgiving your spouse’s conduct may prevent a divorce from being granted on the grounds of adultery or cruelty.
 Condonation is when one spouse has approved of the other spouse’s adultery or cruelty.

 Insufficient child support

-Before granting a divorce order, a judge must be satisfied appropriate arrangements have been made for the financial support of the children.
-Most of the time, this means that child support is being paid in the amount required by the Federal Child Support Guidelines, either under a court order or a separation agreement.
-Our information on child support (no. 117) has more on this.
+Before granting a divorce order, a judge must be satisfied that reasonable arrangements have been made for the financial support of the children.
+This usually means that adequate child support is being paid.
+(That is, the support payments meet the level required by the Federal Child Support Guidelines, either under a court order or a separation agreement.)
+See our information on child support.

-An annulment means that, according to the law, you and your partner were not actually married.
-If the court declares an annulment, then it is unnecessary to get a divorce.
-A divorce is a court order which ends a valid marriage.
+An annulment means that, by law, you and your partner aren’t actually legally married.
+If the court declares a marriage annulled, you don’t have to apply for a divorce.
+While an annulment ends an invalid marriage, divorce ends a valid marriage.

-- if one spouse was already married when they married the other person
+- one spouse was already married when they married the other person

-- if one of the spouses was under age 16 at the time of the marriage ceremony
+- one of the spouses was under age 16 at the time of the marriage ceremony

-- if a spouse married someone other than the person they intended to marry
+- a spouse married someone other than the person they intended to marry

 Effect of annulment